mork-optimization/mork/docs/features/compare.md

 Usually, we have a set of reference results for a given set of instances, maybe because the optimal value is known, or maybe a previous heuristic approach.

 We can feed this existing data to Mork so it is automatically taken into account when comparing different algorithmic approaches, for example, when the Excel files are generated, best values and deviation to best known values are calculated taking into account this existing data.
-In the Mork context, this values, which may include objective function values, execution times, or time to best, are called Reference Results.
+In the Mork context, this values, which may include objective function values, execution times, etc, are called **Reference Results**.

 ## Programmatically feeding reference data